 I previously worked on the static analysis of Python and C programs within the ERC MOPSA project.
+I am one of the maintainers of the Mopsa static analyzer.
 I am also interested in the interaction between the law and the code, and I have designed with Denis Merigoux a modern compiler for the French tax code, which is being transferred to the French tax administration.

 These days, I am exploring ways to facilitate the adoption of static analysis tools; static analysis of binary code following previous works of my team; and the ongoing application of formal methods to Catala, a domain-specific language for the implementation of legislative texts.

 Feel free to send me an email if you are interested in working with me!